 Rental rates are typically quoted on a per square foot per year basis, and can be vastly different depending on the submarket.
 Read our blog post How much does it cost to lease office space in Austin, Texas?
 Or download our Austin Office Market Report to learn more about current rental rates in the three major submarkets.

-Lease terms for office space in Austin are mostly decided on a case by case basis, but there are some general rules you can apply.
+Lease terms for office space in Austin are mostly decided on a case-by-case basis, but there are some general rules you can apply.
 Newer buildings are usually going to require tenants to sign leases in the seven to ten year or greater range, while older buildings are more likely to be willing to accept shorter terms.
-Developing a new building is a risky investment, so landlords want to make sure they limit vacancies as much as possible once development is complete.
+Developing a new building is a risky commercial real estate investment, so landlords want to make sure they limit vacancies as much as possible once development is complete.

 TI allowances also vary on a case-by-case basis.
 Generally, if a new tenant signs a long-term lease, the landlord will be more likely to offer TI than if it was a short-term lease.
 If a tenant is signing a renewal, however, it is less likely that they will be offered TI.
 The same can also be said about free rent, since the tenant will not be experiencing any moving costs if they are staying in the same space.
 On average in Austin, you can expect $40 – $60 in TI for space in shell condition (new buildings), and $10 – $20 for second-generation spaces.
 It really depends on what the tenant requires and what the landlord is willing to give.

 Parking is another aspect of office leases in Austin that varies depending on where the building is located.
 In the CBD, parking is so limited that landlords can charge $200 or more a month for a single reserved space, and not much less for an unreserved space.
 In office buildings further away from downtown, such as those found at The Domain, parking is currently free for tenants.